grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 A smile cracked across Cassandra's face.
 "That's why you hired me?"

-"No, no no. Captain Percy hired you because she was desperate for someone to sit on sonar.
+"No, no, no. Captain Percy hired you because she was desperate for someone to sit on sonar.
 But you should know that you have just as good a chance at doing this job well as any other person.
-And... you have done well on your first day working."
+And...you have done well on your first day working."

 Cassandra nodded.
 "I want to learn as much as I can."
 She paused, thinking about her future.
 "What are you up to at this hour of the night, Hemi?"